Key Takeaways

 Acid reflux plans are beneficial across multiple healthcare settings and professional roles:

-• Nurses and nurse practitioners in specialist clinics: Providing patient education in pre-appointment or post-procedure settings where time for one-on-one counseling may be constrained.
+- Nurses and nurse practitioners in specialist clinics: Building an acid reflux care plan for patient education in pre-appointment or post-procedure settings where time for one-on-one counseling may be constrained.

 Benefits of using a structured acid reflux plan